-- 5.2.2.
+5.3.4.
 Width.
-The head restraint must have the lateral width specified in 5.1.2 of this section.
-5.3.
-[Non-use positions] Folding or retracting rear head restraints.
-A rear head restraint may be adjusted to a position at which its height does not comply with the requirements of 5.1.1. of this section.
-However, in any such position, the head restraint must meet either 5.3.1 or 5.3.2 [or 5.3.3] of this section. - 5.3.1.
-FRONT AND REAR The head restraint must automatically return to a position in which its minimum height is not less than that specified in 5.1.1. of this section when a test dummy representing a 5th percentile female Hybrid III test dummy is positioned in the seat in accordance with Annex 9; or [front center may need to be addressed]
+The head restraint must have the lateral width specified in 5.1.6 of this section.
+5.4.
+Non-use positions.
+A [rear] head restraint may be adjusted to a position at which its height does not comply with the requirements of 5.1.4. of this section.
+However, in any such position, the head restraint must meet either 5.4.1, 5.4.2, or [5.4.3] of this section.

-- 5.3.2.
-REAR ONLY The head restraint must, when tested in accordance with Annex 9, be capable of manually rotating either forward or rearward by [more than] not less than 60 degrees from any position of adjustment in which its minimum height is not less than that specified in 5.1.1. of this section. - 5.3.3. [alternative criteria; i.e., warning labels, telltale, "discomfort metric," torso angle change?] - 5.4.
+- 5.4.1.
+The [rear or any or rear and front center] head restraint must automatically return to a position in which its minimum height is not less than that specified in 5.1.4. of this section when a test dummy representing a 5th percentile female Hybrid III test dummy is positioned in the seat in accordance with Annex 9; or - 5.4.2.
+The rear head restraint must, when tested in accordance with Annex 9, be capable of manually rotating either forward or rearward by more than 60 degrees from any position of adjustment in which its minimum height is not less than that specified in 5.1.4. of this section. - 5.4.3. [alternative criteria; i.e., warning labels, telltale, "discomfort metric," torso angle change?] - 5.5.
 Removability of head restraints.
 The head restraint must not be removable without a deliberate action distinct from any act necessary for [upward] adjustment. - 6.
 Test Procedures.
-Demonstrate compliance with 5.1 through 5.3 of this section with any adjustable lumbar support adjusted to its most posterior nominal design position.
-If the seat cushion adjusts independently of the seat back, [position the seat cushion such that the highest H-point position is achieved with respect to the seat back, as measured by SAE J826 (rev. Jul 95) manikin, with leg and thigh segments of the H-point machine adjusted to 16.3 and 15.8 inches]. - 6.1.
+Demonstrate compliance with 5.1 through 5.5 of this section with any adjustable lumbar support adjusted to its most posterior nominal design position.
+If the seat cushion adjusts independently of the seat back, [position the seat cushion such that the highest H-point position is achieved with respect to the seat back, as measured by SAE J826 (rev. Jul 95) manikin, with leg and thigh segments of the H-point machine adjusted to 16.3 and 15.8 inches].

+- 6.1.
 Except as specified in Annex 3, if the seat back is adjustable, it is set at [an initial inclination position closest to 25 degrees from the vertical, as measured by SAE J826 manikin (rev. Jul 95).
 If there is more than one inclination position closest to 25 degrees from vertical, set the seat back inclination to the position closest to and rearward of 25 degrees.] - 6.2.
 Procedure for determining presence of head restraints.
-Measure the height of the top of a seat back or the top of any independently adjustable seat component attached to or adjacent to the seat back [in its highest position of adjustment using the scale incorporated into the SAE J826 (rev. Jul 95) manikin or an equivalent scale], which is positioned laterally within 15 mm of the centerline of the seat back or any independently adjustable seat component attached to or adjacent to the seat back.
+Measure the height of the top of a seat back or the top of any independently adjustable seat component attached to or adjacent to the seat back [in its highest position of adjustment using the scale incorporated into the SAE J826 (rev. Jul 95) manikin or an equivalent scale], which is positioned laterally within 15 mm of the centerline of the seat back or any independently adjustable seat component attached to or adjustable seat component attached to or adjacent to the seat back.